tongwu2020/phattacks/README.md

 3. Download our trained models from:

-4. Run specific task:
+4. Run specific task: for Face Recognition,
-For

 ```
 cd glass
 ```
-or
+or for traffic sign classification,

 ```
 cd sign